aridoza/foundational-java/oop-java/intro-to-oop.md

 Inheritance allows classes to "inherit" code from one another.
 The base class is called the **parent** and the inheritor or beneficiary class is called the **child**.
 It's just one more way of keeping our code shorter and simpler.

+The most frequent use of inheritance is for deriving classes using existing classes, which provides reusability.
+The existing classes remain unchanged.
+By promoting reusability in our code, the development time of software is reduced.

 ### Polymorphism

 Polymorphism simply means "many forms."
 It refers to the fact that a method could have multiple implementations, either differing between a parent and a child class (method overriding) or depending on the type and number of arguments (method overloading).